MrPerruche/BRCI/Doc/BRICKS.md

 ### `Position`
 This "property" correspond to the brick's position in centimeters.
-Although position is defined as a property in BR-API, it is not a property in Brick Rigs.
+Although position is defined as a property in BRCI, it is not a property in Brick Rigs.
 It is common to all bricks.
 It is a list of 3 elements corresponding to the brick's distance from origin in centimeters, in the following order:
 `[POS_X (cm) (f32), POS_Y (cm) (f32), POS_Z (cm) (f32)]`.

 ### `Rotation`
 This "property" correspond to the brick's rotation in degrees.
-Although rotation is defined as a property in BR-API, it is not a property in Brick Rigs.
+Although rotation is defined as a property in BRCI, it is not a property in Brick Rigs.
 It is common to all bricks.
 It is a list of 3 elements corresponding to the brick's rotation relative to the origin in degrees, in the following order: `[ROT_Y (deg) (f32), ROT_Z (deg) (f32), ROT_X (deg) (f32)]`.